 In 2017, Black researched and co-produced It Takes A Riot: Race, Rebellion, Reform, a documentary short film on police violence, anti-Black racism, and resistance.

 Black’s writing has appeared in The Toronto Star, The Conversation, Now Magazine, Rabble.ca, Literary Review of Canada and the International Socialist Review.
 He is a contributing editor of the anti-poverty newspaper, The Tough Times, and writes a sports column, from a radical’s perspective, for Canadian Dimension magazine.

-Black’s research has been published in Labor Studies Journal, International Journal of Urban and Regional Research, Labour, Capital and Society and New Labor Forum.
+Black’s research has been published in Studies in Political Economy, Labor Studies Journal, International Journal of Urban and Regional Research, Labour, Capital and Society and New Labor Forum.

 Black is Associate Professor of Labour Studies at Brock University where he is also a faculty affiliate in the Social Justice and Equity Studies program.